JoshJOkayguy/UsefulGLua/README.md

 # Advice
 This is mainly just general advice for your coding experience that isn't an actual "example" per se.
+Uh...
+Please read it?

 - Use surface.CreateFont sparingly, it eats up performance.
 Basically just don't create a new font for every possible font size in the known universe.
 - When working with derma, use docking when possible, it's very useful and will save you the trouble of manually positioning (and scaling, in some cases) everything.